 All of these examples have a direct measure on your business performance.

-“Your objectives need to have a measurable impact on your business’ financial performance.”
+“Your objective should be to make a measurable impact on your

 During this stage there may be other business objectives you set, such as improving customer experience, developing a single view of customer, improving management visibility, reporting & control, and saving time.
 While these are noble goals to attain, they don't’ have clear financial objectives as they are inputs rather than outputs.

 Any business objectives you set out to achieve should, of course, be SMART, or:

 Stage 1: Checklist